 Courts take civil protection orders very seriously.
 A violation of a civil protection is a criminal act.
 Importantly, this means a violation of a civil protection order is enforced by the police.
 After you have your protection order, you do not need to go to court to enforce it, you simply dial 911.

-The requires from receiving a civil protection order are defined at Ohio Revised Code Section 3113.31.
+The requirements to receive a civil protection order are defined by your state’s legal code.
+In Ohio they are governed by Revised Code Section 3113.31.
 To get a civil protection order, the perpetrator must be a family or household member.
 The perpetrator must either: 1) cause or recklessly cause bodily injury, 2) place the other person in fear of serious physical harm by use of force or threat of force or committing acts that amount to menacing by stalking or aggravated trespass or 3) commit a sexually oriented offense.

 The process for obtaining a civil order occurs in two basic steps.
 First, you will request an emergency ex parte hearing.
 Emergency means we do not have time to schedule a hearing.
 Ex parte means without the other party present.
 You and your Domestic Violence Attorney will prepare an affidavit stating why you need a civil protection order and will go to the courthouse that very same day to plead your case to a judge.